 Florida law provides for one deferment of tuition and fees (not including books) per academic year for a student receiving DVA benefits.
 The deferment is a legal promissory note between Pensacola State College and the student; therefore, the student is responsible for making full payment by the due date.
 All costs of collection including reasonable attorney fees will be the responsibility of the student.
 The student’s obligation to pay is not contingent on the student first receiving his or her DVA payment.

 DVA allows a student to concurrently pursue two degree programs.
 A student must first receive approval from Pensacola State College’s Registrar.
 Then a student must request approval through Pensacola State College’s VSO.
-The Dual Degree request should be submitted sixty business days prior to the start of the semester dual enrollment is desired.
 If a student changes one of the dual degree programs after approval, the approval is then voided.
-If a student submits a certification request with other than one of the approved dual programs, that certification will not be processed.
 Careful review of the dual request form should be done prior to submitting the request.

 DVA Vocational Rehabilitation

-A student approved for DVA Vocational Rehabilitation (Chapter 31) is eligible to charge tuition, fees, books, and supplies as approved by his or her DVA case manager and as allowed by DVA regulations.
-The college’s VSO must receive an authorized DVA Form 28-1905 from the case manager before charges can be made.
+A student approved for DVA VR&E is eligible to charge tuition, fees, books, and supplies as approved by his or her DVA case manager and as allowed by DVA regulations.
+The college’s VSO must receive an authorized purchase order from the case manager before charges can be made.
 Please allow at least five business days for changes to be made.
-For additional information, email firstname.lastname@example.org.
+For additional information, email email@example.com.

-A VA student under Chapters 30, 33, 35, 1606, or 1607 may register in any college credit course, not part of their degree program, to achieve up to full-time enrollment during his or her graduation term.
+A VA student under Chapters 30, 33, 35, 1606 may register in any college credit course, not part of their degree program, to achieve up to full-time enrollment during his or her graduation term.
 This exception is once per program.

-A student is to notify VSO and the Admissions/Registrar’s office of change of name, address, or degree program.
+A student is required to ensure Workday is updated with any change of name, address, phone number, or degree program.
 These changes can affect receipt of DVA education benefits.

 New applications, program changes, and certification requests should allow a minimum of two weeks for the VSO to audit and submit to the DVA.
 Certifications are processed in date-received sequence.

-The Veteran Financial Aid Shopping Sheet (PDF), automatically sent to veterans who apply to this college, is a consumer tool used to notify students of their potential financial aid package.
-Designed to simplify the information that prospective students receive about costs and financial aid, it is used to help a veteran make informed decisions about where to attend school.
+The Veteran Financial Aid Shopping Sheet (PDF), is available on each student’s financial aid page in Workday.
+It is a consumer tool used to notify students of their potential financial aid package.
+Designed to simplify the information that prospective students receive about costs and financial aid, it is used to help a student using DVA educational benefits make informed decisions about where to attend school.

 A student may repeat a course in which an F or a non-passing grade is received.
 The DVA will not pay for successfully completed courses unless a student is repeating a D grade in accordance with the Gordon Rule or Pensacola State graduation requirements.